 CMS Rodríguez-Azuero’s IP practice enters the rankings following the development of the practice that has occurred since the incorporation of Karl Mutter to head the area in April 2018.
 A specialist in life sciences regulation with over 18 years’ experience in the IP sector, he formerly ran his own firm Mutter Asociados.
 Associate director Lola Kandelaft handles the IP and competition areas, while TMT-specialist Lorenzo Villegas Carrasquilla is also active in the sector.
 The team assisted Óptica Alemana, established in 1914, with the implementation of a global defence strategy to prevent the risk of generification of the brand, a process involving cease-and-desist letters, alternative dispute resolution processes and eventually infringement lawsuits.
 Other clients include Bodytech, CRC Salud Viva and Vesalius Pharma.

 Contexto Legal Abogados

-Medellín-based Contexto Legal Abogados’ practice is reputed for its strength on the contentious aspects of the sector; noted practitioner Andrés Costa heads the seven-strong practice, which assisted Corporación Universidad De La Costa Cuc with filing numerous patents before the World Intellectual Property Organisation (WIPO).
+Medellín-based Contexto Legal Abogados’ practice is reputed for its strength on the contentious aspects of the sector; noted practitioner Andrés Marquez heads the seven-strong practice, which assisted Corporación Universidad De La Costa Cuc with filing numerous patents before the World Intellectual Property Organisation (WIPO).
 Other mandates saw the team advising Siscoax on reaching several agreements related to the infringement of the company’s intellectual property rights by third parties.
 Clients include Grupo Bios, Universidad del Atlántico and Ecoflora.